 Our preference shares may be issued in one or more series as determined by our board of directors.
 Our board of directors is authorized to fix the number, the consideration per share and the rights and restrictions of the preference shares of each series.
 The preference shares of each series are to rank on a parity with the preference shares of each other series with respect to the payments of dividends and the return of capital on our liquidation, dissolution or winding-up.
 The preference shares are entitled to preference over the common shares and any other shares ranking junior to the preference shares with respect to the payment of dividends and the return of capital.
 The special rights and restrictions attaching to the preference shares as a class may not be amended without approval of at least two-thirds of the votes cast at a meeting of the holders of preference shares.
-The holders of preference shares are not entitled to any voting rights except as provided by law.
+The holders of preference shares are not entitled to any voting rights except as provided by our board of directors when authorizing a series or as provided by law.
 Our Series II preference shares are non-voting and are redeemable at our option for C\$25.00 per share, together with accrued dividends.
 Dividends are payable quarterly at an annual rate of 70% of the Canadian bank prime rate applied to the stated capital of the shares.